microtaryn/microtaryn.github.io/projects/loanCalculator.md

             }
 ```

 The <b>calcMonths()</b> function will take the values entered by the user for 1) the amount per month, 2) the total amount originally borrowed and 3) the annual interest rate.
 It calls the <b>getMonths()</b> function to perform the calculation involving the quotient of logs (illustrated in the math section.
 If the <b>getMonths()</b> function returns <b>NaN</b> or not a number, this means that the payment per month is so small that it would take forever to pay off the loan.
 This message is displayed to the user.
-Otherwise, if the months is a valid number, several sentences displaying the 1) number of months, 2) the total amount paid and 3) the total interest paid are shown on the screen.
+Otherwise, if months is a valid number, several sentences displaying the 1) number of months, 2) the total amount paid and 3) the total interest paid are shown on the screen.

 ```js
 function calcMonths(){